plamarque/sphinx-poc/docs/PersonalApplications/Personal_Applications_Introduction.rst

-    PRODUCT features a list of personal applications which you can access quickly.
+    eXo Platform features a list of personal applications which you can access quickly.
 In this chapter, you will have opportunity to learn about them via the following topics: